mori-b/aioconnectors/README.md

     python3 -m aioconnectors create_certificates <optional_directory_path>

 And then share the created directories between server and clients as explained in 1.
+You can also use a proxy between your client and server, as explained in 4-.

 -You might prefer to use a publish/subscribe approach.
 This is also supported by configuring a single server as the broker (you just need to set pubsub\_central\_broker=True).